bevyengine/bevy/examples/README.md

 #### Optimizing

 On the web, it's useful to reduce the size of the files that are distributed.
-With rust, there are many ways to improve your executable sizes, starting with the steps described in [the quick-start guide](https://bevy.org/learn/quick-start/getting-started/setup/#compile-with-performance-optimizations).
+With Rust, there are many ways to improve your executable sizes, starting with the steps described in [the quick-start guide](https://bevy.org/learn/quick-start/getting-started/setup/#compile-with-performance-optimizations).

 Now, when building the executable, use `--profile wasm-release` instead of `--release`: